terrytaylorbiz/selfstarter/readme.md

 2. I then realized that I needed to focus on chapter 4 of that doc.
 So I split that doc into 3_doc_portal_ch13567.docx and 2_doc_portal_ch4.docx (chapter 4 only).
 I then focused on chapter 4.

 3. I decided that a React-based portal was a good bet.
 So I did some hands-on learning for React.
-The details are in 1b_partner_portal_demo_react_firebase.docx (I figured the client might appreciate such info).
+The details are in 1b_partner_portal_demo_react_firebase.docx (I figured the team might appreciate such info).

-4. I then created a short markdown cheat sheet (as requested by the client) 1a_markdown_tutorial_cheat_sheet.docx.
+4. I then created a short markdown cheat sheet (as requested by the team leader) 1a_markdown_tutorial_cheat_sheet.docx.

-5. I found a suitable website at openpowerquality.org whose source files were open source and on GIT.
+5. I found a suitable website at openpowerquality.org whose source files were open source and on Git.
 I used these sources as a basis to create a portal.
 I ported the payfac docs to markdown.
 Details are described in 1_doc_portal_demo_docusaurus.docx.

 6. I created __readme_first.docx to summarize the documentation I created.
-I put all the docs on the client server.

 This portal was deployed by the client and worked very well.
 The portal was up and running before they even planned to start working on it.